Fearless Placket: More Dress Shirt Construction

 Believe it or not, there is only one seam.
 The rest is ironing the placket into shape and edgestitching it down.

 Turn and Press.
-You now have a faced, .50″ wide cutout in your beautiful sleeve and you are working on the right side, the public side of your sleeve.
+You now have a faced, .50″ wide cutout in your beautiful sleeve and you are working on the right side, the public side of your sleeve with the right side of your placket laying on top of it.

 Most of the rest of the work will be done on the ironing board.
 On the shorter placket side, turn the far edge in .25″ and press.